 So certainly, there are lots of different tools and techniques to use.
 Certainly leveraging experts and understanding their expertise.
 Using their guidance to help create a short list of scenarios, opportunities, applications, where the solution can be applied can be very, very effective in helping you not only create that shortlist, but also helping you make the decision as to the target area that you’re going to pursue.

 So those are kind of a couple different ways you can tap into experts.
-The way we described before with the hard to reach customers or through a source that has experts like Engine that we can tap into quickly.
+The way we described before with the hard to reach customers or through a source that has experts like Big Village that we can tap into quickly.